coffee-tools/coffee/docs/docs-book/src/introduction.md

 Despite allowing all users to write plugins in their own way, this can have a detrimental effect in fragmenting the ecosystem.

-In fact, currently, we had many ways to write a plugin in core lightning with different languages, like rust, go, java, kotlin, scala, dart, python and many others.
-And this can cause confusion around the community and the user now has a different way to install a plugin and different way to compile and install a plugin.

 ## Solution

 We are offering Coffee as a solution to help install and develop a plugin for